Carpet-DeFi/carpet-defi-docs/docs/whitepaper.md

 - $CARPET contract: Not deployed yet

-- rCARPET contract: Not deployed yet

 - BT address: Not deployed yet

 - RT address: Not deployed yet

 - Initial exchange tax: 30%
 - Initial transfer tax: 30%
-- Initial rollup tax: 5%

 - Percentage sent to BT & RT: 60% of fees to Backing (or burnt), 40% to Risk

-- BT will initially accept the following stablecoins: MIM, USDC.e, USDC
+- BT will initially accept the following stablecoins: MIM, USDC

 - BT will initially invest in the following low risk
   protocols: BankerJoe

 - Amount BT will initially keep liquid: 10%

 These initial settings will be adjusted over time, but the community will always be informed.
+None of this information is fixed until launch.